1. Create your free listing

 New Driver Hub gives driving instructors a practical way to keep learners progressing between lessons — without adding to the instructor's own workload.
 Learners who arrive at lessons having already revised the relevant theory, practised mock tests, and identified their own weak topics tend to progress faster and require fewer total hours.

 When an instructor refers a learner via their unique referral link, the learner gets access to free theory practice and hazard perception training immediately.
-If they upgrade to Theory Pack, they unlock timed mock tests, smart revision mode, hazard perception mocks, and a full progress dashboard with readiness scoring.
+If they upgrade to Theory Pack, they unlock timed mock tests, Smart Practice, hazard perception mocks, and a full progress dashboard with readiness scoring.
 Everything they do is tracked so the instructor can see who is engaging and where they need support.

 The instructor hub shows which referred learners have joined, how active they are, and where their weak areas are.
 This gives instructors a way to tailor lesson content based on what a learner has been struggling with in theory practice — arriving at a lesson already knowing that a learner is consistently getting hazard awareness questions wrong means the instructor can prioritise that in the practical session.